simonmichael/hledger_site/src/investments.md

 you might prefer to stick with the @ notation.
 <!-- and typos aren't a problem, because any kind of reconciliation quickly leads to finding and fixing the error. -->

+Or, use both equity postings and @ notation together, which might give the best of both worlds.

 ## What about lots ?

 If you know a little about investing, or have read Ledger or Beancount docs,